tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 This party starts at 4am Saturday night/Sunday morning (before the fair) and goes well past sunrise.
 Proceeds benefit the Real Bad/Grass Roots Gay Rights Foundation and their many local and national beneficiary organizations.

-And a special sweet treat when you last expect it!
+And a special sweet treat when you least expect it!

 Polyglamorous’ naughty sneaker fetish party returns for their Dore edition to reminds us that leather culture’s Venn diagram is broad and deep.
 Dress code is enforced so you must wear sneakers (no jeans, no slacks) and sports attire is encouraged (jockstraps, singlets, gym shorts, etc.).
 The party is at Club Six, where Beta was the night before, so it, too, will have two floors with two different sounds and vibes.